Deep Learning for Restoring MPI System Matrices Using Simulated Training Data: Discussion

 This study shows that simulated \acp{SM} are suitable for training \ac{DL} models for multiple \ac{SM} restoration tasks and that these models qualitatively generalize to measured data.
 The largest and most robust gains over non-learning baseline methods were observed for denoising, where learning-based methods improved both frequency components and reconstructions.
 Upsampling yielded modest improvements on measured data, whereas accelerated calibration and inpainting benefited most when combined with denoising, which also provided phase correction and noise suppression.

-Quantitative evaluation on measured SMs is limited by the lack of \ac{GT} and the small number of available datasets.
-Consequently, quantitative analyzes were performed on simulations, acknowledging a potential domain shift between simulated and measured distributions.
+Quantitative evaluation on measured \acp{SM} is limited by the lack of \ac{GT} and the small number of available datasets.
+Consequently, quantitative analyses were performed on simulations, acknowledging a potential domain shift between simulated and measured distributions.
 On simulations, learning-based methods clearly outperformed classical baseline methods for denoising and upsampling; however, for upsampling the numerical advantage did not consistently translate into perceptual gains on measurements.
 Two factors likely contribute: (i) de‑aliasing patterns learned by the model are partially obscured by measurement noise, and (ii) a preceding denoising step can shift the data distribution.
-For 3D accelerated calibration and inpainting, performance depended strongly on the calibration grid size; training across mixed sizes could therefore degrade quality for some models, suggesting a need for size-aware conditioning or stratified training.
+For accelerated calibration, performance was strongly dependent on the calibration grid size and noise level.
+Tricubic interpolation showed minor improvements over SMRnet in the absence of noise, but this trend reversed for noisy \acp{SM}, where SMRnet proved more robust.
+The performance gap between the methods under noisy conditions increased with calibration grid size.
+Since measured \acp{SM} always contain noise and accelerated calibration is particularly relevant for larger calibration grids, the \ac{DL}-based method may offer greater practical value.
+Despite low \ac{PSNR} and \ac{SSIM} values, the reconstructions of the resolution phantom in \autoref{fig:sm-upsampling-real} sufficiently captured the phantom structure.
+This suggests that pixel-wise performance metrics measured for frequency components do not fully reflect the quality of the reconstructed images, as the reconstruction process itself can compensate for imperfections in the \ac{SM}.
+For inpainting, a similar behavior was observed: the learning-based method outperformed the classical approach for noisy \acp{SM} and larger calibration grids.
+The results indicate that classical methods may still be effective for frequency components with high \ac{SNR}.
+However, for the entire \ac{SM}, which typically exhibits varying \ac{SNR} across frequencies, the learning-based method can provide more consistent performance across frequencies as it is more robust to noise.
+For both accelerated calibration and inpainting, future works may explore size-aware conditioning or stratified training to further improve performance across varying calibration grid sizes.